-I think that sometimes folks want technology to be a one-size-fits-all.
+Sometimes folks want technology to be one-size-fits-all.
 It should just work based on what they are willing to do, spend or learn.
-It just doesn’t work that way.
+Unfortunately, it just doesn’t work that way.

-There is no solution that compensates for every possible owner’s skillset or lack thereof.
-If you want personalized notices you send individual emails.
+No solution compensates for every possible owner’s skillset or lack thereof.
+So if you want personalized notices, you send individual emails.
 Or you use a service that provides that perception.
-Either way there will be a learning curve to do so properly.
+Either way, there will be a learning curve to do so correctly.